The Environmental Effects on Inspiraling Binary Black Hole Systems in the Centers of the LMC and M31: Accretion disk

 where $v_{rel}$ stands for the relative velocity between the secodary BH and the disk.
 Here $c_b$ is the sound speed of the gas in the disk. $\ln \Lambda$ is regarded as the Coulomb logarithm of the Ostriker model in accretion disk~\cite{Trani:2025edb,Li:2024gfi}.

 Similarly, we need to consider the accretion of gas in the accretion disk by the secondary BH.
-For simplicity, we still use Bondi-Hoyle accretion:

-Note that while the Bondi-Hoyle formalism in Eq.~(\ref{eq36}) provides a straightforward analytical treatment for the accretion rate, it may overestimate the actual mass capture in a disk environment due to the high specific angular momentum of the gas.
+For simplicity, we still use Bondi-Hoyle accretion\footnote{Note that while the Bondi-Hoyle formalism in Eq.~(\ref{eq36}) provides a straightforward analytical treatment for the accretion rate, it may overestimate the actual mass capture in a disk environment due to the high specific angular momentum of the gas.
 In a realistic accretion disk, the centrifugal barrier and local vorticity can significantly impede the direct inflow of material compared to the classical Bondi-Hoyle case~\cite{Krumholz:2004vj,Jiao:2025frj}.
-Therefore, the results derived from this model should be interpreted as an upper-bound approximation for the environmental impact, representing the maximum potential effect of disk-driven accretion on the binary evolution.
+Therefore, the results derived from this model should be interpreted as an upper-bound approximation for the environmental impact, representing the maximum potential effect of disk-driven accretion on the binary evolution.}:

 In Appendix~\ref{A}, we present the detailed calculations, and only the key conclusions are shown here:

-We consider the model of an inspiraling BBH system that includes both an accretion disk and a DM spike.
+We now consider the model of an inspiraling BBH system that includes both an accretion disk and a DM spike.
 Then Eqs.~(\ref{eq29}) and~(\ref{eq30}) can be modified to as all terms are considered independent minor perturbations to the Keplerian orbit:

 We calculate their total effects on the inspiral process shown in Fig.~\ref{fig:acdfianl}.
 The initial semi-latus rectum is $p_0 = 1000Gm_{\text{1}}/c^2=500R_s$ and the initial eccentricity is $e_0=0.3$.
 As can be seen from Fig.~\ref{fig:acdfianl}, BBHs merge more rapidly in $\alpha$ accretion disk.